ArmandPhilippot/coldark/packages/coldark-xfce4-terminal/README.md

 [Coldark](https://github.com/ArmandPhilippot/coldark/) is a theme in shades of blue-grey, available in dark and light versions.
 Its colors have been carefully chosen to offer sufficient reading comfort in most situations.

 This variant is designed for the [XFCE terminal](https://gitlab.xfce.org/apps/xfce4-terminal).
-Although, Coldark uses 16 colors, the the XFCE terminal version only uses 11.
+Although, Coldark uses 16 colors, the XFCE terminal version only uses 11.

 ## Screenshots